Third T20I: Jos Buttler’s 83 overshadows Virat Kohli’s 77 as England post easy win to take 2-1 lead

 ‘Special knock’, ‘Masterclass’: Reactions to Virat Kohli’s superb 77* against England in third T20I

 Buttler carried his bat through the innings, smashing four sixes and five fours, to guide England to 158 for two with 10 balls to spare.

-Jonny Bairstow made an unbeaten 40 to keep up the pace.
+Jonny Bairstow contributed an unbeaten 40 – taking him past 1,000 runs in T20 internationals – to give England an emphatic win in captain Eoin Morgan’s 100th T20I.

+Buttler attacked India’s pace and spin bowlers from the start, hitting 93-metre sixes off leg-spinner Yuzvendra Chahal over the boundaries in the world’s biggest cricket stadium.

 The fourth match of the series is on Thursday at the same venue.
 The last two matches will also be played without fans.